Georges Eekhoud: Early life and works

+Eekhoud published two volumes of short stories: Cycle patibulaire in 1892 (Brussels, Kistemaeckers), reedited in 1896 as Le Cycle patibulaire (Paris, Mercure de France) and in 1895 Mes communions (Brussels, Kistemaeckers), reedited in 1897 (Paris, Mercure de France).
+Many of these stories contain brazen love stories between men, and Eekhoud even defended Oscar Wilde in "Le Tribunal au chauffoir", first published in the literary periodical L’Art Jeune in September 1895, just a few months after Wilde's conviction, and then in the 1896 edition of Le Cycle patibulaire.

 Escal-Vigor

 In 1899 Eekhoud offered to his readers a new and daring novel, Escal-Vigor.
 This is the name of the castle of its protagonist, count Henry de Kehlmark, but it conveys the name 'Escaut', French for the river Scheldt, and 'Vigor', Latin for Power.
 Many of these readers were shocked, because the book is concerned with love between men.
 According to Eekhoud's biographer Mirande Lucien, Escal-Vigor was the book of a man who wanted to speak about himself in all freedom.
 Escal-Vigor is a homogeneous, linear text.
 The story goes without detours to its final scene of the martyrdom, the moment that the tortured bodies testify of the justness of their cause.
 As for its composition, Escal-Vigor is the least decadent of Eekhoud's works.
 Eekhoud makes much less use of the elaborate and old-fashioned words that make the reader stop and wonder.

 A clear and resolute novel about homosexuality, Escal-Vigor was heading towards trouble.
 Although it was well received by most critics, like Rachilde and Eugène Demolder, a lawsuit was launched against it.
 However, a storm of protest, especially vociferous because of numerous literary celebrities, and a cunning lawyer with literary aspirations, Edmond Picard, did their part in acquitting Eekhoud.

+Excal-Vigor was translated and published in English in 1909 under the title Escal-Vigor.
+A novel from the French of George Eekhoud, with a militant foreword, probably written by Eekhoud himself, or by his publisher Charles Carrington.
+This translation is subsequently published in the US under the title A Strange Love.
+A Novel of abnormal passion by Panurge Press in 1930 and in 1965 by Guild Press under the title A Strange Love.
+Escal-Vigor.